10 Cheap Road Trip Hacks You Need to Try

 These small hampers fold up into a disc so they don’t take up much room in the car.
 Pop one up to be a catch all for larger toys or put a plastic bag in a small one and place in the back seat with the kids so they can throw their trash in it (and not on the floor).

 Elastic sheet straps have little tabs that affix to fabric on each end.
 Tired of your kid losing their blanket and you have to pull the car over to find it?
 Do you want them to have a sweatshirt or jacket readily available?
 Attach one end to their clothes or fabric of their car seat and attach the other end to the blanket or jacket.

 Plastic mattress protectors are a must have in your road trip arsenal.
 You can use them as a picnic table cover in a pinch if you stop to eat at a rest area or park.
 You can also use them to catch sand and dirt in the trunk or cargo area on gear, clothes or shoes.
 If your lodging on the way to your trip isn’t up to your usual standards, you can use these mattress protectors to keep you and the sheets separated.

 Mesh bags are great for road trips.
 Most dollar stores sell them in a pack of two or three and they have so many uses.
-You can tie one to the back of a headrest and put your child’s blanket and pillow for easy reach.
+You can tie one to the back of a headrest and put your child’s blanket and stuffed animals for easy reach.
 You can also use mesh bags to air dry wet items or collect dirty laundry.

 Sometimes your car can become a dumping ground on a road trip and before you know it you find yourself looking for everything from sunscreen to bug spray.
 Accordion files can keep everything in one place.
 Place the item in a gallon size plastic bag and label the top.
 This also works for games, coloring sheets, puzzles and other activities for the kids.
 Empty the pieces into a gallon zipped bag (you can get them cheap at the dollar store), label and place in each compartment.